 If you invest in mutual funds (as 53.2 million Americans do, 43% of all American households), ask the right questions before making any final decision.

-Most brokers may not know about acquisition fees, but by asking, you show yourself as a knowledgeable investor.
+Most brokers may not know about acquisition fees, but you show yourself as a knowledgeable investor by asking.